larron/krunch/README.md

 ### Options and Defaults
 File and output locations are required for each krunch job.

-Minification and JS Uglification are true by default, you can turn either of them off on a per job basis by adding the flags: { compress: false, minify: false }
+Minification and JS Uglification are true by default, you can turn either of them off on a per job basis by adding the flags:
+{ "compress": false, "minify": false }

 For LESS files, import paths may be needed to locate imported less files.
 By default krunch will search your root directory, ./css and ./less directories.
-You can overwrite on a per job bases like so: { import_paths: ['.', '/some_other_dir'] }
+You can overwrite on a per job bases like so:
+{ "import_paths": ['.', '/some_other_dir'] }

 ### Krunch can be called through node.
 I'm not sure what other use case would require you to call Krunch through node, however it's possible as our cli.js does exactly that.